 Vermont OTA License Application

-For detailed information and instructions to become a OTA in Vermont, checkout the OTA FAQ and also see the board’s Instructions and Application form.
-To download the form, right click the icon
+For detailed information and instructions to become a OTA in Vermont, see the board’s Instructions and Application form and this complete list of OT forms for Vermont residents.

 Vermont OTA Board Contact Info